UHDanke/gd_docs/triggers/audio.md

 ### Custom Songs
 Custom songs can be chosen from two main sources - Newgrounds and the Audio Library.

 Newgrounds is a media-hosting website for user-generated content.
-While possible to use your own music in-game, you first need to be scouted in order to appear in the Audio Portal AND then whitelisted by RobTop.
+While possible to use your own music in-game, you first need to be scouted in order to appear in the Audio Portal and then whitelisted by RobTop.

 The Audio Library hosts audio licensed for use inside Geometry Dash.
 This can be either on a per artist or per label basis, but not all songs from an artist or label can be featured as the usage rights can be owned by a different entity or exclusive to another game.